 Scanning is how the image is turned into a digital file that you can see.
 It involves the negative being scanned by a scanner and the colours being inverted so it goes from being colour negative to colour positive.

-We are partnered with The Film Safe for all of our scanning needs.
-You can see their website by clicking the button below.
+We are partnered with Gulabi for all of your scanning needs.

 How much does 35mm film photography cost?